-We’re going to pretend we’re looking to filter out the branded keywords for a company called Raspberry Dance Shoes.
+We’re going to pretend we’re looking to filter non-branded keywords for a made-up company called Raspberry Dance Shoes.

-The main window within Google Analytics will then become populated with the keywords people have used to find your website and the number of click-throughs you received from each keyword.
+The main window within Google Analytics will then become populated with the keywords people have used to find your website and the number of visits you received from each keyword:

 You will likely notice that a significant number of these top keywords contain your business name, a variation of your company name or a common misspelling of your name.

-In this example we’d like to exclude all of these instances of business name in order that we can be left with a clean list of unbranded keywords that people have used to find your products and services.
+In this example we’d like to exclude all of these instances of business name in order that we can be left with a clean list of unbranded keywords that people have used to find your products or services.
+You will also notice the huge number of “(not provided)” keywords in this report mentioned earlier.

-We’re now going to create an “Advanced Filter” that will separate out these branded keywords from the non-branded keywords.
+We’re now going to create an “Advanced Filter” that will separate out these branded keywords from the non-branded keywords, select “Advanced” from the menu bar as pictured below to bring it up:

 In the next box I would like you to enter your company name along with any popular misspellings people use.
-If we have a business called “Raspberry dance shoes”, that sells dance shoes we would be looking to exclude the keyword “raspberry”.
+If we have a business called “Raspberry Dance Shoes” that sells dance shoes, we would be looking to exclude keywords containing the word “raspberry”.

 You can now add this information to your main dashboard as a report widget, so you can review your non-branded terms each time without having to repeat the steps above!

-Select “My Dashboard” from the drop-down list and check both boxes to display “Timeline” and “Table” views.
+Select “New Dashboard” from the drop-down list and check both boxes to display “Timeline” and “Table” views:

-By default they will display as “Visits” and “Keyword” at the top of your dashboard.
+By default this will display as “Visits” and “Keyword” at the top of your dashboard (we have hidden the keyword data in the screenshot below by the way):

-By clicking on the cog icon in the top right corner it is possible to name these reports so we can better understand what the information is showing us.
+By clicking on the pencil icon in the top right corner it is possible to name these reports so we can better understand what the information is showing us or show different metrics such as:

 Armed with this tool, you’ll now be able to make quicker decisions based around the existing keywords that are bringing traffic to your website without the numbers and graphs being distorted by people searching for your brand or company name.